Skip to main content

 • Technical risks related to accuracy, robustness, and cybersecurity (AI Act).

-Step 3: Harmonized Documentation
+Step 3: Harmonised Documentation

 Step 4: Coordinated Governance

-Step 5: Joint Training Programs
+Step 5: Joint Training Programmes

 The Role of Data Protection in AI Training Data